chrisnajman/react-redux-reselect-demo/README.md

 `npm install`

-## Reselect
+## Memoization with 'reselect'

+Memoization caches a value.
+If the value doesn't change, the cached value is returned.

+In React terms it means that the component will not re-render unless the value has changed.

-This allows us to use a selector inside `mapStateToProps`.
+I'm using a selector inside `mapStateToProps`.
-Normally, it would be used to ensure that the reducer would not fire if there were no changes.
+Normally, it would be used to ensure that the component would not re-render unless there were changes.

 In this example, nothing can change - I'm just returning the original `state` (of `userjob`).